crcn/tandem-old/packages/front-end/README.md

 * pasted elements should be added after selected node
 * Measurement tools (not snapping)
 * drop component to stage to create instance
+* copy & paste images (like components) to create new instances

 COMPONENTS: